Regulations of the Finnish Financial Ombudsman Service (FINE)

-- Section I examines life and personal accident insurance issues as well as those related to personal injuries under travel and general liability insurance policies.
+- Section I examines life and personal accident insurance issues, with the exception of investment-type insurance policies, as well as issues related to personal injuries under travel and general liability insurance policies.

 - Section II examines travel insurance issues as well as general liability and legal expense insurance issues in cases where the policyholder, the insured or the injured party is deemed to be a consumer.

 - Section III examines issues related to the household, voluntary motor vehicle, farm, real estate, animal, motor liability and boat insurance policies.
 Moreover, it will also cover other consumer-related lines of insurance not falling within the competence of Sections I, II or V.

 - Section IV examines issues related to the policies covering corporate and self-employed persons’ property and operations as well as liability insurance issues in cases where the injured party is also a company or a self-employed person.

 - Section V examines issues related to the pharmaceutical injuries insurance.